Despair turns to anger as Brazilians reckon with latest dam disaster

 “The cafeteria was in a risky area,” Renato Simao de Oliveiras, 32, said while searching for his twin brother, a Vale employee, at an emergency response station.
 “Just to save money, even if it meant losing the little guy. ...
 These businessmen, they only think about themselves.”

+The board of Vale, which has raised its dividends over the last year, suspended the payments and bonuses to executives late on Sunday, as the disaster put its corporate strategy under scrutiny.

-Chief Executive Fabio Schvartsman said facilities were built to code and equipment had shown the dam was stable two weeks earlier.
+Vale Chief Executive Fabio Schvartsman said facilities were built to code and equipment had shown the dam was stable two weeks earlier.

 “I’m not a mining technician.
 I followed the technicians’ advice and you see what happened.
 It didn’t work,” Schvartsman said.
 “We are 100 percent within all the standards, and that didn’t do it.”